fmenozzi/hn/README.md

   hn
   ```

-* Get newest 50 stories on the front page and output as markdown:
+* Get newest 50 stories on the front page and output as markdown using `mdcat`:

   ```sh
   hn --ranking new --limit 50 --style markdown | mdcat